slviajero/tinybasic/examples/README.md

 13wire shows the properties of the I2C interface commands in BASIC.
 Again, some of the Arduino examples of Wire have been ported.
 Other example programs have been added.

 14games are examples from David Ahl's legendary book 101 BASIC computer games.
+All games have been ported now.

+15radio are examples for the use of the RF2401 radio interface.

 (More will come here over time)

-96iot.99unfinished are unfinished test programs and work in progress.
+96iot and 99unfinished are unfinished test programs and work in progress.

 ## Main differences between BASIC and other BASIC dialects.